 Do Bradford Pear Trees Smell Bad?

-Yes, yes they do!
-Here you can see one of our Bradford pear trees in the morning sun as it is about to bloom.
+Do rotting fish smell bad to you?
+If so you won’t want a Bradford pear tree!
+Above you can see one of our Bradford pear trees in the morning sun as it is about to bloom.
 The tree does look pretty in the spring when the blossoms are in full bloom.
 It stands in your yard like a giant Q-tip.
 But its wonderful bathroom utensil-like appearance is not all you get, an extremely odoriferous aroma tags along as well.
 The smell is reminiscent of rotting flesh or bad fish left for too many days in the hot sun.
 I won’t elaborate any further but the smell is very unpleasant!

 What is the Worst Problem with a Bradford Pear Tree?

 By far the worst problem associated with Bradford pear trees is the weak wood.
 Because of their fast growth and tight branching pattern they split very frequently in high winds.
 Bradford pear branches grow from a central point in a “V” form which makes it a very weak joint.
 That weak joint on the trunk ensures significant damage when a branch sudden breaks in the wind.
 I joke about Bradford pear trees and say “is that where pear halves come from?”
 If you plant a Bradford expect for it to eventually fall to the winds.
 Fortunately that hasn’t happened yet to our two trees yet but when it does split we will replace it with something much better (update Bradford Pear down, 1 to go!).
 For a replacement tree my vote goes to the Yoshino Cherry.
 It flowers white in the spring and doesn’t have the negative problems that Bradford pears do.
 It doesn’t flower at exactly the same time but one or two weeks difference wouldn’t bother me at all.